Skip to Main Content

 Concessional tax rate changes for balances over $3 million

-From 1 July 2025, the concessional tax rate applied to future earnings for balances above $3 million will be 30 per cent, instead of 15 per cent.
-This adjustment will affect around 80,000 people in 2025/26.
+A new measure proposed prior to the May 2023 federal budget, will see the concessional tax rate applied to future earnings for balances above $3 million changed to 30 per cent, instead of 15 per cent.
+This adjustment would affect around 80,000 people in 2025/26.
+This measure was scheduled to begin from 1 July 2025, however it is not yet law.